CoreLathe/Armature-7_Traces/README.md

 1. Open `trace_analysis_protocol.md`
 2. Open any trace file
 3. Copy both into your LLM
-4. Prompt: *"Evaluate this trace for procedural rigor.
-Identify where uncertainty is encoded as operational state rather than hedging language, and where the reasoning catches its own errors, acknowledges knowledge gaps, or maintains dimensional discipline across abstractions."*
+4. Prompt: *"Evaluate this trace according to the protocol."*

 ## What to Look For